 $450 billion: The amount of combined investments the 40 largest US insurers hold in coal, oil, gas and electric utilities.

-15: Major insurance companies (European and Australian) that have stopped or limited their insurance coverage for coal and/or tar sands industries.
+17: Insurance and reinsurance companies (nearly all in Europe and Australia) that have limited or ended insurance coverage for coal and/or tar sands

-1: Major US insurers that have committed to limit or end underwriting and/or investments in fossil fuel companies and projects
+2: US insurers that have committed to limit or end insurance coverage and investments in coal